dictation-toolbox/natlink/README.md

 users to run.
 Note the `flit install --symlink` will install scripts as batchfiles;  `pip install natlink ...` will install scripts as .exe files.

-Version numbers of the packages must be increased before your publish to [Test Python Packaging Index]https://test.pypi.org/ or [Python Packaging Index]https://pypi.org/.
-These are specified in __init__.py in src/natlink.
-Don't bother changins the version numbers unless you are publishing.
+Version numbers of the packages must be increased before your publish to [Test Python Packaging Index](https://test.pypi.org/ or [Python Packaging Index]https://pypi.org/).
+These are specified in __init__.py in src/natlinkpy.
+Don't bother changing the version numbers unless you are publishing.

-This command will publish to [Test Python Packaging Index]https://test.pypi.org/: `publish_package_testpypi`.
+This command will publish to [Test Python Packaging Index](https://test.pypi.org/): `publish_package_testpypi`.
-This will publish to [Python Packaging Index]https://pypi.org/:  `publish_package_pypy`.
+This will publish to [Python Packaging Index](https://pypi.org/):  `publish_package_pypy`.

 If you are going to publish to a package index, you will need a .pypirc in your home directory.
 If you don't have one, it is suggested you start with pypirc_template as the file format is rather finicky.